FACK1/My-Recipe/README.md

 # My-Recipe
- App Allow user to see all recipes and can create his own recipe .
+An App Allow user to see all recipes and can create his own recipe.

  # User journey :
-  - As a user I want to create My own ricipe .
-  - As a user I want to see all recipes .
-  - As a user I want to see the details of the recipes .
+ *As a user I want to...*

+> See all recipes

+> See all recipes

+> Create My own recipe

 # Website Link:[My Recipe]

 # Architecture :

 - App Architecture

 ![a](https://user-images.githubusercontent.com/35188117/50219886-442a1900-0399-11e9-8caa-c55815db257a.png)

 - file Structure

 ```